-- Bear in mind you can only apply for visas while still in your home country, and it takes anything from 2 weeks to 2 months.
+• You can only apply for visas while still in your home country, and it takes around 3 months for them to come through.
 Apply for the TEFL course now to get the ball rolling?

-- Most long stay visas mentioned below can be renewed without needing to go home – great news!
+• Most long stay visas mentioned below can be renewed without needing to go home

-- Please understand that what follows is a guide, and may contain inacurracies.
-Visa rules change all the time.
+• What follows is a guide, and may contain inacurracies.
+Visa rules vary from country to country, and change all the time.

 Quick overview: Here’s how to get a long stay visa for France by being a student here